KelvinHere/Yoga_Milestone_4/README.md

 This is the page where the actual lesson happens, it has the lesson name, the embedded video, a dropdown for description and reviews underneath.

 - **Functionality**
-    - Embeded video can be viewed on this page.
+    - Embeded lesson video can be viewed on this page.
     - Users who try to access a paid lesson but don't own it will be refused access with an error message "You do not own this lesson".
-    - A description button displays a collapsed description.
+    - A description button displays a collapsed description of the lesson.
     - If no current user review exists a 'Write review' buton is displayed which takes the user to a form to write a review and give it a score 0-10.
     - If a current user review exists that review will be displayed at the top of the reviews with an edit and delete icon to perform those actions.
     - If no reviews exist (discounting the current user) a prompt of "No more reviews exist" is displayed.